-Instead, through His eyes of perfect love, He saw past the anger and saw a scared little girl at the end of her rope.
+Instead, through His eyes of perfect love, He looked past my fury and saw a scared little girl at the end of her rope.
 He saw my weakness laid bare.
 He saw my surrender.

 He saw that I was finally, finally surrendered.

 So instead of giving me the punishment my attitude deserved that night, He opened His arms to me.
 He saved me from my sins and set me on the path of mercy.

 He transformed my heart and turned my eyes to Him.

 And He also healed our sweet son who has grown more precious with each passing day.

 He’s now strong & healthy, married to a beautiful woman, and about to experience the unmatchable joy of having his own baby boy in just a few months.